 CONTENT OF AN IMMIGRATION LETTER OF SUPPORT

-An immigration letter of support is a simple but formal letter and should be written as such. the basic format is; Address, Introduction, Body of the letter, Conclusion and Complementary Close.
+An immigration letter of support is a simple but formal letter and should be written as such. the basic format is; Address, Introduction, Body of the letter, Conclusion and Complimentary Close.

 - Address and Date: If the writer of the letter is the employer or spiritual head, he should write the letter on a letter headed paper hence removing the need for writing his address, this is more persuasive to the court because it has an appearance of authenticity.
 However, if the writer does not work or have a letter headed paper, he can simply write his residential address.